Anuran12/Tradingview2MT5/vps-setup-guide.md

 sudo whoami  # Should show "root" without password prompt
 ```

+**If you see "user 'trading' already exists":**

+- The user was created in a previous attempt
+- Just run: `sudo usermod -aG sudo trading && su - trading`
+- Then configure sudo with `sudo visudo`

 **Alternative: Stay as root (not recommended)**
 If you prefer to skip this step, you can continue as root, but you'll need to adjust file permissions later.